-With regards to manufacturing, testing and potential commercial supply of Renazorb, we have entered into an agreement with Shilpa Medicare Ltd based in India.
-According to the terms of the agreement, following Renazorb approval by the FDA, Unicycive will pay the vendor \$2 million in the first calendar year when the net revenue reaches \$10 million from sales of Renazorb and commercial supply of the product by the vendor (First Payment).
+With regards to manufacturing, testing and potential commercial supply of Oxylanthanum Carbonate, we have entered into an agreement with Shilpa Medicare Ltd based in India.
+According to the terms of the agreement, following Oxylanthanum Carbonate approval by the FDA, Unicycive will pay the vendor \$2 million in the first calendar year when the net revenue reaches \$10 million from sales of Oxylanthanum Carbonate and commercial supply of the product by the vendor (First Payment).
 Thereafter, we will pay \$2 million per year for four consecutive years, after the first year's payment, for the total payments of \$10 million, provided all commercial supplies are continued to be manufactured and supplied by the vendor.
 Unicycive is not obligated to make any payments to the vendor until FDA approval of the product is obtained and commercial revenue is generated.

-Commercial Strategy for Renazorb
+Commercial Strategy for Oxylanthanum Carbonate

 The worldwide market for hyperphosphatemia agents is estimated at ~\$2.5 billion and is growing at a 5.3% CAGR (Fortune Business Insights, Hyperphosphatemia Treatment Market, 2021-2028).
 According to a study conducted by Syneos Health for the Company, the U.S. market makes up over \$1 billion of that total.
-We own commercial rights to Renazorb globally.
-For the U.S. market, we intend to maintain optionality by pursuing 3 potential go-to-market models in parallel.
-We believe that this is the best strategy to maximize both the clinical value of the Renazorb asset for patients and the economic value of the asset to our investors.

-- Launch Renazorb in the U.S. market ourselves by building out a specialty commercial operation to address the highly concentrated nephrology prescription market.
+We own commercial rights to Oxylanthanum Carbonate globally.
+For the U.S. market, we are preparing to launch Oxylanthanum Carbonate on our own by building out a specialty commercial operation to address the highly concentrated nephrology prescription market.
 Executive management of the company has considerable product launch experience in the nephrology space with specific working knowledge of the hyperphosphatemia market.
 While there are ~10,000 prescribers of phosphate binders, ~2,500 prescribers are responsible for over half of the ~2.5 million prescriptions written annually.
-We believe that we can efficiently create demand for Renazorb within the most productive segments of the market with a relatively small salesforce, while addressing the broader segments of prescribers through non-personal and digital promotion tactics. - 2.
-Out-license and/or co-promote Renazorb with an established biopharma company that has an existing commercial infrastructure in the renal disease space. - 3.
-Out-license rights or enter into distribution agreement(s) with dialysis organization(s) for the commercialization of Renazorb.
+We believe that we can efficiently create demand for Oxylanthanum Carbonate within the most productive segments of the market with a relatively small salesforce, while addressing the broader segments of prescribers through non-personal and digital promotion tactics.

+An alternative commercial strategy would be to out-license and/or co-promote Oxylanthanum Carbonate with and established biopharmaceutical company that has an existing commercial infrastructure in the renal disease space and/or enter into distribution agreement(s) with dialysis organizations for the commercialization of Oxylanthanum Carbonate.